The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Introduction

 \section{Introduction}

-In recent years, cosmologists have faced an intriguing and puzzling issue: a significant difference, averaging about $5\,\sigma$, between measurements of the Hubble constant from the Planck satellite using Cosmic Microwave Background (CMB) photons (\cite{Planck2018}), and from the SH0ES collaboration using Supernovae Ia (SNe Ia) as standard candles (\cite{SH0ES, scolnic2018, Scolnic_2022, Brout_2022}).
-This issue is widely known as the ``Hubble tension''.

-Two main approaches have been proposed to explain this discrepancy: i) an astrophysical bias in data analysis, for instance due to a redshift evolution of the SNe Ia, i.e. of the parameters involved in the fundamental standard candle relation (\cite{riess1998}), see for examples of the same kind concerning other astrophysical sources (\cite{dainotti-petrosian}); ii) a modification of the cosmological dynamics, due to new physics, like modified gravity, dark energy-dark matter interaction, exotic or phenomenological modifications of the $\Lambda$CDM-model, for a review see ~\cite{whitepaper_cosmoverse, divalentino-Hubbletension}, for specific analyses, see ~\cite{montani_hubbletension_1, montani_hubbletension_2, matcre_montanimary, montani_hubbletension_4, montani_hubbletension_5}.
-Moreover, Hubble constant values different from the central value obtained by the SNe are obtained using Gamma Ray Bursts (\cite{dainotti_GRB_23, bargiacchi2023GRB, lenart2023}) and Quasars (\cite{dainotti2023quasars, dainotti2024quasars}) obtained trough new statistical assumptions discussed in ~\cite{dainotti2024binquasars}.
+In recent years, cosmologists have faced an intriguing and puzzling issue: a significant difference, averaging about $5\,\sigma$, between measurements of the Hubble constant from the Planck satellite using Cosmic Microwave Background (CMB) photons \citep{Planck2018}, and from the SH0ES collaboration using Type Ia Supernovae (SNe Ia) as standard candles \citep{SH0ES, scolnic2018, Scolnic_2022, Brout_2022}.
+This issue is widely known as the ``Hubble tension''. \\ Two main approaches have been proposed to explain this discrepancy: \\ i) an astrophysical bias in data analysis, for instance due to a redshift evolution of SNe Ia, i.e. of the parameters involved in the fundamental standard candle relation \citep{riess1998}; see also similar examples concerning other astrophysical sources in \citet{dainotti-petrosian}; \\ ii) a modification of the cosmological dynamics due to new physics, such as modified gravity, dark energy-dark matter interaction, or exotic and phenomenological modifications of the $\Lambda$CDM-model (for reviews see \citet{whitepaper_cosmoverse, divalentino-Hubbletension}; for specific analyses see \citet{linder2024, montani_hubbletension_1, matcre_montanimary, montani_hubbletension_4, montani_hubbletension_5, Vagnozzi:2019ezj, Vagnozzi:2023nrq, Jiang:2024xnu, Pedrotti:2024kpn}).
+Moreover, values of the Hubble constant different from the central value obtained from SNe Ia are also derived using Gamma-Ray Bursts \citep{dainotti_GRB_23, bargiacchi2023GRB, lenart2023} and Quasars \citep{dainotti2023quasars, dainotti2024quasars} obtained trough new statistical assumptions discussed in \citet{dainotti2024binquasars}.